Au Sable, Michigan: Geography

 According to the U.S. Census Bureau, the CDP has a total area of 2.13 sqmi, of which 2.10 sqmi is land and 0.03 sqmi (1.41%) is water.

-The community is located on the southside of the Au Sable River at its river mouth at Lake Huron.
-The community of Oscoda is on the northside of the river.
+The community is located on the south side of the Au Sable River at its river mouth at Lake Huron.
+The community of Oscoda is on the north side of the river.
 Au Sable is served by Oscoda Area Schools.